tuna-f1sh/mdflib-rs/README.md

 A crate that provides Rust bindings to the [`mdflib`](https://github.com/ihedvall/mdflib) C++ library, enabling you to read and write MDF (Measurement Data Format) files.

-## Why another MDF library?
+## Why not native Rust?

-While there are other MDF libraries available for Rust, such as `asammdf` and `rsmdf`, they are either incomplete or lack certain features like write support or bus logging helpers.
+While there are MDF libraries available for Rust: [`danielrisca/asammdf`](https://github.com/danielhrisca/asammdf), [`rsmdf`](https://github.com/Liberty009/rsmdf) [`H202-IO/asammdf`](https://github.com/H2O2-IO/asammdf) (looked most viable for development to me), they are either incomplete or lack certain features like write support or bus logging helpers.
 This library aims to provide a more comprehensive solution by wrapping the feature-rich `mdflib` C++ library.

 This project is intended as a proof of concept and a quick way to get a project that depends on MDF logging up and running.
 In the long term, the goal is to contribute to the existing Rust MDF libraries and reduce the reliance on the C++ `mdflib`.

+It was also an experiement for me using bindgen and Copilot agent to write some of the wrapper code.

 ## Prerequisites